MicrosoftDocs/playfab-docs/playfab-docs/features/data/content-delivery-network/index.md

 # Content Delivery Network (CDN)

+> [!IMPORTANT]
+> PlayFab CDN is a legacy feature supported for accounts with at least one title that has previously configured CDN.
+For new PlayFab developers interested in a content management solution, we recommend using Azure CDN.
+To get started, see the [Azure CDN documentation](https://docs.microsoft.com/azure/cdn/).

 The Content Delivery Network (CDN) is an infrastructure used to deliver assets - such as images, audio, binary content, etc. - to the end user that focuses on speed and availability.

+## Pricing
-CDN costs are independent of your pricing tier (Essentials, Professional, etc.), and require that you have an active PlayFab payment account:
+CDN costs are independent of your pricing tier (Essentials, Professional, etc.), and require that you have an active PlayFab payment account.
+CDN has one key meter, **Egress**, which is billed at $0.10 per GB.

-To set up an active PlayFab payment account, a Studio administrator must log in to Game Manager and navigate to the **Title Overview** page, select the **profile icon** in the top right corner, and then select **Studio billing**.

-On the **Studio billing** page enter your payment information.
+## View cost and usage report

 To locate the cost of CDN, navigate to the **Title Overview** page, select **Content** from the left navigation menu, and then select **File Management** from the list of tabs.
 The cost is located at the top of the **File Management** page.
 CDN costs are calculated based on the number of downloaded gigabytes per title during the billing period.

-> [!NOTE]
-> Please use the **Content**->**File Management** tab for more information on this subject, or contact our [developer forum](https://community.playfab.com/) with any questions that you may have.
+To view daily content usage, select the **Usage Report** button in the upper right, which will navigate to the Reports page.
+Select a specific report to see visualizations of the data or download a CSV.

 ## Links